commonknowledge/articles/README.md

 50. Decisions at general meetings shall be made by passing resolutions:

-a.
-Decisions involving an alteration to articles that have been Entrenched in accordance with section 22 of the Act require the approval of 100% of the Members.
+    a) Decisions involving an alteration to articles that have been Entrenched in accordance with section 22 of the Act require the approval of 100% of the Members)

-b.
-The following decisions must be made by special resolution:
+    b) The following decisions must be made by special resolution:

         i.
 Decisions involving an alteration to the Articles of the Cooperative, except where an article is Entrenched as detailed above;

         ii.
 Decisions to expel Members;

         iii.
 Decisions to dispose assets of the Cooperative equivalent in value to one-third of the Cooperative’s last published balance sheet, as detailed in these Articles;

         iv.
 The decision to wind up the Cooperative;

         v.
 Other decisions which are required so by statute.

-c.
-All other decisions shall be made by ordinary resolution.
+    c) All other decisions shall be made by ordinary resolution.

 51. A special resolution is one passed by a majority of not less than 75% of votes cast at a general meeting and an ordinary resolution is one passed by a simple majority (51%) of votes cast.